csindle/waypointsZA/README.md

-Gliding waypoints (start, finish, reporting, and turn-points) for glider pilots flying in the Cape, South Africa.
+Waypoints for glider pilots flying in the Cape, South Africa.

+A note on naming: though pilots usually talk of *turnpoints*, this project uses the more general term *waypoints* to explicitly include Starting Points, Finishing Points, Reporting Points, etc. and the actual Turn Points.

 ### Goals: